keith-fajardo/dbt-docker/README.md

 A dbt image is already created using the Dockerhub Repository called `keithfajardo/i-dbt-core:python3.12.10`.

-If you want to just want to use this dockerhub image, you can run:
+If you just want to use this dockerhub image, you can run:
 ```
 docker run keithfajardo/i-dbt-core:python3.12.10
 ```